 If you find you're zoomed to a region you don't want to be in, you can use the Rescale toolbar button to return to the default scale (full coverage).
 Note this affects any auxiliary axes as well as the spatial ones.
-Some windows may have per-axis rescale buttons too (, ).
+Some windows may have per-axis rescale buttons too (

-button, which will pop up a dialogue like the following:
+For more control over axis range and labelling, use the Configure Axes and Title (toolbar button, which will pop up a dialogue like the following: